iamkirankumaryadav/Library/Google 360 Suite/Google.md

 ### 7. Data Studio ( Free for Everyone )
 - Manage and **Automate** **Data Connections** with various Data Sources.
 - Prepare Data and Create Live **Dashboards** and **Reports** for **Analysis** and **Insights** + Share them across Organization.

+___

+# Google New Tools for Marketing and Advertisement

+Every Tools are Integrated and Crafted to Achieve Specialization in each Factor.

+Double Click Studio Tools are Renamed and Redesigned.

+### Studio

+### Campaign Manager
+- Web Based AD Management System for Advertisers and Agencies.
+- Helps to Manage **Digital Campaigns** across Websites and Mobile.
+- Includes Robust Set of Features for AD Serving, Targeting, Verification and Reporting.

+### Search AD 360
+- What should User Search on Website ?
+- Search Campaign Management, Manages Awareness Campaigns with Real Time Performance KPI ( Key Performer Indicator )
+- KPI Evaluate Success of an Organization ( Integrated with Data Analytics, Display and Video 360 and other Marketing Platforms )

+### Display and Video 360
+- What should we Show to Customer for Successful Business Conversions.
+- Understand Viewing Audience and provide Better Recommendations.
+- End to End Campaign Management ( TV, Desktop, Mobile and Digital Platforms )
+- Reach the Right Audience on Right Time.
+- Media Planning and Creative Development to Measurement and Optimization.

+### Web Designer
+- GUI Tool to Create Interactive **HTML5 ADS** and other HTML Contents for Marketing.